Almost coherent modules and almost coherent sheaves: Introduction

 The last step is the consequence of the Almost Proper Mapping Theorem~\ref{thm:intro-almost-proper-schemes} and the already obtained results.

 \item The next step is to show that $\rm{R}^i\nu_*\left(\O_{X^\diam}^+/p\right)$ is almost coherent for a general $X$.
-This is done by choosing a proper hypercovering by smooth spaces $X_{\bullet}$ and then use a version of cohomological $v$-descent to conclude almost coherence of the $p$-adic nearby cycles sheaves.
+This is done by choosing a proper hypercovering by smooth spaces $X_{\bullet}$ and then using a version of cohomological $v$-descent to conclude almost coherence of the $p$-adic nearby cycles sheaves.
 As an important technical tool, we use the theory of diamonds developed in \cite{Sch2}.

 \item Next we show that $\bf{R}\nu_* \left(\O_{X^\diam}^+/p\right)$ is almost concentrated in degrees $[0,d]$.
 This claim is quite subtle.
-The key input is the version of the purity theorem \cite[Theorem 10.11]{BS3} that implies that any {\it finite} (but not necessarily \'etale) adic space over an affinoid perfectoid has a diamond that is isomorphic to a diamond of an affinoid perfectoid.
-This allows us to reduce the question of cohomological bounds of $\bf{R}\nu_* \left(\O_{X^\diam}^+/p\right)^a$ to the question of cohomological dimension of the pro-finite group $\bf{Z}_p(1)^{d}$.
-This can be understood quite explicitly via Koszul complexes.
+The key input is the version of the purity theorem \cite[Theorem 10.11]{BS3} that implies that any {\it finite} (but not necessarily \'etale) adic space over an affinoid perfectoid space has a diamond that is isomorphic to a diamond of an affinoid perfectoid space.
+This allows us to reduce the question of cohomological bounds of $\bf{R}\nu_* \left(\O_{X^\diam}^+/p\right)^a$ to the question about the cohomological dimension of the pro-finite group $\bf{Z}_p(1)^{d}$.
+This can be explicitly understood via the Koszul complex again.

 \item Finally, we show Theorem~\ref{intro:thm-main-thm-integral} by reducing it to Theorem~\ref{intro:thm-main-thm-small}.
 The key input is Theorem~\ref{thm:intro-mod-p} that allows us to check finiteness mod-$p$. \end{enumerate} \end{proof}